 You Can Fortify Your Own Foods

-Food can be fortified before purchased or fortified by you while cooking at home.
+Food can be fortified before purchasing or fortified by you while cooking at home.

 Everything is Fortified